 Have a set bedtime routine.
 Just as with a smaller baby, recognizing steps that a toddler will take before bedtime gives them a sense of comfort and confidence.
 It also is a great way to give a clear delineation when time together is ending and bedtime begins.
 No more “one last things” that turn into another half hour of hijinks.
 Have fun with the bedtime routine too!
-Visual cues are powerful reminders, even when sleep is going well, so think about making a routine chart or printing off our free bedtime routine flashcards.
+Visual cues are powerful reminders, even when sleep is going well, so think about making a routine chart.

 Invest in a toddler clock.
 These are great particularly for early risers.
 Any toddler clock that can indicate with a light when it is okay to get out of bed will work well.
 A clock is also a way to get your child excited about the change (read: mommy and daddy are no longer doing all of this work for you) that’s happening.
 Make a big deal of presenting the clock as a gift and get them involved in how it works and setting it up.
 Keeping your child involved in this process gives them a feeling of pride and manageable responsibility that makes them more likely to take to the changes easily.